 "The whole concern of doctrine and its teaching must be directed to love...all the works of perfect Christian virtue spring from love, and have no other objective than to arrive at love."

 An Objection: "But", one might object, "if you always give and give, then you will get burnt out.
 Surely there are limits to how much we should give of ourselves.
 After all, we are only human, and need to take some time for ourselves."
 This objection warrants some attention, since it seems to be common in our modern sensible worldview today (even in religious life).
-And although such sensible advise may be given with good intentions, as Saint Faustina says, the devil often comes under the guise of good intentions and sensible advise (think of Peter's advice to Our Lord, Matt 16:22).
-Why?
+And although such sensible advice may be given with good intentions, as Saint Faustina says, the devil often comes under the guise of good intentions and sensible advice (think of Peter's advice to Our Lord: God forbid we should run ourselves into the grave!
+Save yourself for pity sake!).
+Why is such advice dangerous?
 Because hidden with it lies a kernel of egoism, which can grow unchecked if we are not careful.
 Furthermore, no where in Christ's doctrine does such advice enter.
-Rather, it is precisely the opposite that Christ teaches us; that the more we give ourselves away, the more recompense we receive.
+Rather, it is precisely the opposite that Christ teaches us; that the more we give ourselves away, the more recompense we receive in return.

 “Those who are willing to lose their own consolation for their neighbors' welfare receive and gain me and their neighbors...and so they enjoy the graciousness of my charity at all times. [...]
 Then she must love her neighbors with such affection that she would bear any pain of torment to win them the life of grace, ready to die a thousand deaths, if that were possible, for their salvation.
 And all her material possessions are at the service of her neighbors’ physical needs.”